Peripli/specification/api.md

 ### Service Visibilities

-The `service visibilities` resource represents enforced visibility policies for service offerings and plans.
-This allows the Service Manager to specify where service plans are visible (in which platforms, CF orgs, etc).
+The `service visibilities` resource represents enforced visibility policies for Service Offerings and Plans.
+This allows the Service Manager to specify where Service Plans are visible (in which Platforms, CF orgs, etc).

 The `service visibilities` API is described [here](#service-visibility-management).